nathaneltitane/l2cu/README.md

 You can:

-- download the LDraw parts library using the -complete | -update | -unofficlal parameters.
+- download the LDraw parts library using the -complete, -update, or -unofficlal parameters.
 - download the 'complete' official LDraw parts library archive
 - download the 'update' officialLDraw parts library archive
 - download the complete 'unofficial' LDraw parts library archive